nickderobertis/flexlate/README.md

 ```shell
 fxt init-from https://github.com/nickderobertis/copier-pypi-sphinx-flexlate
 ```

+See the user guide on [creating a new project](https://nickderobertis.github.io/flexlate/tutorial/get-started/new-project.html) for more information.

 #### Existing Project from a Template

 To add Flexlate to your project that is already generated from a `cookiecutter`